aspect-build/aspect-cli/docs/index.md

-Aspect is a build system based on Bazel.

 The `aspect` CLI is a drop-in replacement for the `bazel` CLI that comes with Bazel.
-We also provide Bazel "rules" to integrate tightly with language ecosystems.

-Aspect provides a simpler, intutive experience for developers new to Bazel, adds the power tools that make advanced users more productive and the customizability your DevInfra team needs to support your organization.
+Aspect is the power tool that lets a DevInfra team provide a simpler, more intutive, customizable experience their Bazel users.

 ## Customize Bazel for your organization